NBA Trade Rumors: Sixers Could Engage In A Three-Team Deal With Wizards And Suns To Acquire Bradley Beal

 — CBS Sports NBA (@CBSSportsNBA) November 26, 2018

-The potential acquisition of Bradley Beal will cement the Sixers’ status as the No. 1 team in the Eastern Conference.
+The potential acquisition of Bradley Beal will cement the 76ers’ status as the No. 1 team in the Eastern Conference.
 Aside from being a reliable scoring option, Beal will give the Sixers a player with a good reputation from beyond the arc which will make it easier for Ben Simmons and Jimmy Butler to penetrate the opposing team’s defense.
-This season, the 25-year-old shooting guard is averaging 21.8 points, 4.4 rebounds, 4.4 assists, 1.2 blocks, and 1.0 steal on 46.6 percent shooting from the field and 33.3 percent shooting from beyond the arc.
+This season, the 25-year-old shooting guard is averaging 21.8 points, 4.4 rebounds, 4.4 assists, 1.2 blocks, and 1.0 steal on 46.6 percent shooting from the field, and 33.3 percent shooting from beyond the arc.

-The deal will not only be beneficial for the Sixers but also for the Suns and the Wizards.
-As Favale noted, trading Bradley Beal means that the Wizards are finally ready to take a different route, and there is also a strong possibility that they will try to move John Wall before February NBA trade deadline.
+The deal will not only be beneficial for the 76ers but also for the Suns and the Wizards.
+As Favale noted, trading Bradley Beal means that the Wizards are finally ready to take a different route, and there is also a strong possibility that they will try to move John Wall before the February NBA trade deadline.
 Acquiring Josh Jackson, Elie Okobo, and Zhaire Smith, together with future first-round picks, will help the Wizards speed up the rebuilding process.

 “The Wizards won’t trade Beal if they aren’t prepared to start over.
 However, picking up Josh Jackson, Elie Okbo, Zhaire Smith and a few picks would restock their asset cupboard.
 They should not be scared away by Jackson’s struggles or by the prospect of Smith’s missing the entire season.
 They wouldn’t be playing for this season, even if they don’t move Wall.
 This haul would get them within $500,000 of ducking the tax and adequately arm them for the coming years.”

-Meanwhile, the suggested trade will enable the Suns’ to address their major problem at the point guard position.
+Meanwhile, the suggested trade will enable the Suns to address their major problem at the point guard position.
 Starting a new journey on a different team could help Markelle Fultz regain his confidence and prove that he deserves to be selected as the No. 1 overall pick in the 2017 NBA Draft.
 Fultz may be considered as the odd man in Philadelphia, but in Phoenix, he could be the player who could help the Suns become a significant team in the league once again.